GoodyNick/FreqAI-LSTM-Strategy/README.md

 - **Execute trades based on AI-generated signals** to maximize profitability.
 - **Adapt dynamically to market conditions** using engineered features.

 🚨 **Work in Progress:** This strategy is still under active development and **is not meant for live trading with real money**.
 Use it for research and backtesting only.
+I intend this project to be firstly used as a platform for research, experiments, and improvements.

 ## Features
 ✅ **Uses LSTM for time-series forecasting**